Overview

 Benefits

-Easily archive your large research datasets for long-term storage.
-High density, low-cost, tape-based storage is made available as Globus Collections where data and access is managed by the researcher as the Share Collection Manager.
-The Globus Platform ensures reliable data transfer through a convenient web interface.
+Easily and inexpensively store your inactive research data.
+Data is stored on a combination disk-tape system, providing high speed transfers into the system and high-density archival tape media for stable long-term storage.
+Storage is made available as Globus Collections where it is managed directly by a researcher as the Share Collection Manager.
+The Globus platform ensures reliable data transfer through a convenient web interface.

 Available To